KingWebsites/cordova-plugin-firebase/README.md

 [![Build Status](https://travis-ci.org/arnesson/cordova-plugin-firebase.svg?branch=master)](https://travis-ci.org/arnesson/cordova-plugin-firebase)

+# Overrides for clients

+1. Firebase / Console / Settings.
+Create an iOS and Android app.
+2. Fork this repository
+3. Add Android keys to plugin.xml
+4. Add this client's google-services.json to /src/android/
+5. Add this client's GoogleService-Info.plist to /src/ios/

 # cordova-plugin-firebase
 This plugin brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
 Android and iOS supported.